Xenotion/Night-Blossom/README.md

 ![Portal Gif 2](Images/ShadersDemo/attack.gif)

-One of the particle systems used to improve the visuals of our game was the bleeding effect [Splatter](Assets/Objects/StunEffect.prefab)

-used on the enemy.
+One of the particle systems used to improve the visuals of our game was the [bleeding splatter effect](Assets/Objects/StunEffect.prefab) used on the enemy.
 When the enemy becomes stunned, an initial burst of blood particles is created around the enemy, followed by a continuous and random dispersion of blood particles from the base of the enemy model.
 This effect serves as a clear and engaging feedback mechanism, communicating to the player that their actions have successfully impacted the enemy, hence improving the game's overall responsiveness.

 Attrobutes adjusted: